• References

 No injuries were reported on the train, which is from the Canyon Spirit line, a company spokesperson said.
 The luxury train runs from Salt Lake City, Utah, to Denver, with stops in Moab, Utah, and Grand Junction.

-Dallas Carlson, a spokesperson for Canyon Spirit, said the train was unable to continue on its scheduled route.
+Dallas Carlson, a spokesperson for Canyon Spirit, said guests were removed from the train and are traveling by motor coach to Moab, the train’s original destination.

-“Emergency services are on site, and we are working with the authorities,” Carlson said in an email.
+“Emergency services are on site, and we are working with the authorities,” Carlson said.
 “Our thoughts are with everyone involved.”

 This is a developing story that may be updated.